Illustrated Guide to Putting Your Homebuilt Computer Together

 Explanation of This Computer-Building Project

-The computer assembly project illustrated here is a few years old.
+The computer assembly project illustrated here is quite a few years old.
 I've built other computers since then and I always say that I'm going to photograph and document "the next one."
-Alas, what usually happens is that "the next one" is a rush job, and there's no time to find a photographer.
+But what usually happens is that "the next one" is a rush job, and there's no time to find a photographer.
 But truthfully, the process really hasn't changed all that much, so maybe next time...

 This computer was designed by my brother to enable him to work remotely from home and run standard desktop applications.
 He didn't need blazing power or high-end audio, so he chose an affordably priced barebones computer kit with integrated audio.